Flash Flood Emergency Prompts Water Rescues Throughout Philadelphia Region

 “We live right behind the creek so everything built up and literally, the water just piled up everywhere,” resident Victor Colon said.

 Old Red Lion Road is the dividing line between Bensalem and Philadelphia.
-It is flooded, now impassible to car traffic, after the Poquessing Creek overflowed its banks.READ MORE: North Philadelphia Shooting Sends 3 Men To Hospital, Police Say
+It is flooded, now impassible to car traffic, after the Poquessing Creek overflowed its banks.READ MORE: Flooding In Bucks County That Displaced Residents Has Receded

 In Bristol, cars were stranded along Route 13, where the water was several inches deep.